sketchplugins/plugin-directory/README.md

 - [Mockup](https://github.com/ruslanlatypov/Mockup-Plugin-for-Sketch), by ls.graphics: Perspective transformation plugin for devices mockups
 - [Sketch Hyphenator](https://github.com/golmakov/sketch-hyphenator), by Aleksander Golmakov: Sketch plugin that hyphenates text
 - [Sketch Selective Upload](https://github.com/abynim/sketch-selective-upload), by Aby Nimbalkar: Exclude Artboards and Pages when uploading your Document to Sketch Cloud
-- [Smart Design Export](https://github.com/7revor/smart-design-export), by 7revor: transform sketch to smart-design template
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [Attention Insight](https://github.com/attentioninsight/attention-insight-sketch-plugin), by Attention Insight: Generate attention heatmaps and instantly know where users look when engaging with your designs
 - [svgToKeyshape](https://github.com/CyrilSiman/svgToKeyshape), by Cyril Siman: Plugin used to convert SVG filter into CSS
 - [AnimateMate](https://github.com/creatide/animatemate), by Sakari Niittymaa: Create your animations directly in Sketch
-- [Palette Cleanser](https://github.com/proteanstudio/sketch-palette-cleanser), by Protean Studio: Get a full rundown of the colors you're using in your Sketch document.
 - [lippy](https://github.com/abynim/lippy), by Aby Nimbalkar: An interactive lorem ipsum generator plugin for Sketch
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Sketch Kodika Plugin](https://github.com/kodika/kodika-import-from-sketch-plugin), by Kodika Team: Export your designs to Kodika.io No Code App Builder and create your iOS apps with Drag and Drop!